-All students enrolled in the Master of Public Health program must complete a practicum field experience in an organization, agency, or community that provides planning or services relevant to public health and their specialization.
-The goal of the M.P.H. practicum is to provide you the opportunity to use the knowledge and skills acquired in the academic program under the direction of a preceptor/supervisor.
+Once enrolled in the Master of Public Health program students will complete a practicum field experience in an organization, agency, or community that provides planning or services relevant to their public health specialization.
+The M.P.H. practicum provides you the opportunity to use the knowledge and skills acquired in the academic program under the direction of a preceptor/supervisor.

 The practicum also affords an opportunity to develop and apply certain competencies that are better developed outside of the classroom.
 Examples include the development of leadership ability and group process skills, political awareness and communication skills, understanding of public and private financing mechanisms, and understanding organizational behavior.

 Access to the practicum course (HLTH 698) is an application process.
-Detailed information on the process is available in the M.P.H.
-Practicum Guidelines.
+Detailed information on the process is available in the MPH Practicum Resource Guide 2022 .
 In order to apply for the class, the following criteria must be met:

 - Complete a Background Check through CastleBranch.

-- Complete the Student Practicum Agreement and APEX form.
-The agreement form must be attached to the APEX form in order to submit.
-Remember to mail the original form to the Practicum Coordinator.
+- Complete the MPH Practicum Agreement and APEX form or InPlace application.
+The agreement form must be attached to the APEX form or Submitted within Inplace in order to submit.
+For questions email MPHpracticum@liberty.edu.

-If you are having any issues or need clarification, please contact the Practicum Coordinator at firstname.lastname@example.org (remember to include your name and ID number in all correspondence).
+If you are having any issues or need clarification, please contact the Director of Practicum at MPHpracticum@liberty.edu (remember to include your name and ID number in all correspondence).

 - Online Component: All courses are one semester long, are held online, and include four required Instructor Contacts.
 Assignments are due within the online course weekly and instructor contacts serve to connect learning and provide an opportunity for cross discussion.

-- Minimum Hours: The M.P.H. curriculum requires you to complete a minimum of 120 hours of practical fieldwork in a public health practice setting.
+- Minimum Hours: The MPH curriculum requires you to complete a minimum of 120 hours of practical fieldwork in a public health practice setting to meet program requirements.
 That means 120 hours of fieldwork at/for the site and does not include any hours completed on course work.